OliverWisn/crawler_logging/README.md

   the learning, not for the production environment.

 ## Script Summary:
-The script is taking the end of url from Wikipedia (the end of url is stored in the script), is printing and saving from the site in the txt file getWikiLinks_with_logging.txt. , is creating the full url adress of the site of Wikipedia and returns all ends of url adressess scraped from the created url that concern Wikipedia.
-Next the script takes the next random link from the site, checks if the link has not been downloaded once, saves it and gets the end of Wiki links from this new site.
-All operations are additionally shown in the shell, except for one.
-If the url has been checked once, it will not be saved in the txt file (the end of url), but the appropriate information will be shown in the shell thanks to the operation of the logger.
-In addition, the logger saves all its occurrences in the form of the information stored in the file events.log .
+The script is taking the end of url of Wikipedia (the end of url is stored in the script) and is creating the full url adress of the site of Wikipedia.
+Next the script (after the scraping of the necessary information from the page) is printing and saving in the txt file getWikiLinks_with_logging.txt: in the first line the end of Wikipedia url, in the seconod line the title of the page, in the next few lines the beginning of the page body (sometimes they're blank lines/line), the blank line to distinguish the body from the last line (this is necessary because we don't know how many lines will have the beginning of the body when the text will be wrapped).
+At the end the script is printing and saving in the txt file: the occurs of the expression 'Star Trek' and in the last line the separator.
+After this the script scrap all ends of url adressess from the created url that concern Wikipedia.
+Next the script takes the next random link from the site, checks if the link has not been downloaded once and gets the necessary information from the new page.
+The script works in the loop.
+All operations are saved in the txt file getWikiLinks_with_logging.txt, except for one.
+If the url has been checked once, it will not be saved in this txt file (the end of url and other informations), but the appropriate information will be save and print thanks to the operations of the logger.
+The logger saves (and print) all its occurrences in the form of the information stored in the file events.log .
+To see what it looks like, please open the file getWikiLinks_with_logging.txt and the events.log file.

 ## Version:
 The basic version of the code has tag 1.0.